 Ace of Swords Tarot Card Meaning & Interpretations

 The Ace of Swords imagery remains largely unchanged in Tarot's evolution from the traditional Marseilles deck through the Rider Waite Smith (RWS) deck to its modern derivatives.
 It has consistently been depicted as a hand holding a single, upright, sword usually with its tip inside a crown or gold ring.
-The RWS deck added landscape backgrounds to it's Aces and depicted the hand coming out of a cloud hovering over the ground.
+The RWS deck added a rocky mountainous landscape to the Ace of Swords and changed the hand, holding the sword, to it coming out of a cloud hovering over the ground.
 The inclusion of the cloud, as the source of the hand, is there to symbolise the divine origin of all things.
 It serves to remind us of the greatest mystery of all - where does everything come from, and return to, including ourselves?

 The Ace of Swords symbology is very simple having the element of air and a numerological value of 1.
 As a 1 it represents a new beginning and, with air as the element, this beginning has to do with new challenges or mental states.
 This could be a contract, a formal application, a problem needing addressing or new idea.
 It could be a new focus for the mind, sharpness or clarity of thought, empowering you to cut through a mess of issues and get the the root of a problem.
 There is an element of success to the Ace of Swords which is emphasised by the crown it often wears.
 Remember that the number 1 also represents a pinnacle, designates what is premier and symbolises the status of a victor.
 In the most simplistic interpretation of this card is maybe indicating that something is your 1st choice, best course of action or idea.